-RECOMMENDATION ТАЅК METRIC PARTICIPATING ORGANIZATIONS Refine Objectives for Communicate business recruitment and expansion priority matrix to communities and partners.
-Send out once per year GOEO / EDCUtah Business Recruitment Lobby and advocate for GOEO and municipalities to restructure their incentive process to specific industries to better align with needed jobs.
-Report on progress annually GOEO/WFEDD Improve the Entrepreneurial and Explore the potential need and use for an EDA Revolving Loan Fund program for the WFEDD, and/or establish a microloan fund, to support entrepreneurs in the Region.
-Complete by 2025 WFEDD/Local RFL Organizations Innovation Support Ecosystem Apply for an EDA University Center designation in partnership with the Region's colleges and universities.
-Complete by 2027 USHE/WFEDD Leverage Technology to Fill Workforce Gaps Work with universities, community colleges and technical collegesto create courses to improve workforce skills around technology such as artificial intelligence and automation in the workplace.
-Report on progress annually USHE Work with funders to lower barriers and enable businesses to access capital to purchase equipment and software.
-Report on progress annually Universities/ UAMMI/GOEO/ WFEDD Promote Sustainable Technologies Distribute information and provide thought leadership regarding how businesses can use sustainable technologies.
+RECOMMENDATION ТАЅК METRIC PARTICIPATING ORGANIZATIONS Refine Objectives for J1.
+Communicate business recruitment and expansion priority matrix to communities and partners.
+Send out once per year GOEO / EDCUtah Business Recruitment J2.
+Lobby and advocate for GOEO and municipalities to restructure their incentive process to specific industries to better align with needed jobs.
+Report on progress annually GOEO/WFEDD Improve the Entrepreneurial and Innovation Support Ecosystem K1.
+Explore the potential need and use for an EDA Revolving Loan Fund program for the WFEDD, and/or establish a microloan fund, to support entrepreneurs in the Region.
+Complete by 2025 WFEDD/Local RFL Organizations K2.
+Apply for an EDA University Center designation in partnership with the Region's colleges and universities.
+Complete by 2027 USHE/WFEDD K3.
+Support new and growing businesses by connecting them with the Region's strong international trade capabilities, including leveraing the resources available through the World Trade Center, to increase export- oriented products and services.
+Report on progress annually World Trade Center Leverage Technology to Fill Workforce Gaps L1.
+Work with universities, community colleges and technical collegesto create courses to improve workforce skills around technology such as artificial intelligence and automation in the workplace.
+Report on progress annually USHE L2.
+Work with funders to lower barriers and enable businesses, universities, nonprofits, and other eligible entities, to access capital and federal and state funding programs to purchase equipment, software, and create development workforce programs to alleviate gaps for expansion including technology, workforce, supply chain management and other development barriers.
+Report on progress annually Universities/ UAMMI/GOEO/ WFEDD Promote Sustainable Technologies M1.
+Distribute information and provide thought leadership regarding how businesses can use sustainable technologies.
 Report on progress annually Universities/GOEO/ SLChamber/WFEDD